 It is interesting to note that the suggestion to lock her knee was also recommended by the second orthopedic specialist.
 The goal of locking the leg for a short period of time (i.e. 2 weeks versus 2 months) was to prevent muscle wasting.
 While I locked my leg for two months, the patient was young enough that two weeks seemed sufficient.
 This specialist also diagnosed her with Sinding-Larsen-Johansson Syndrome.
 However, the pediatrician, orthopedic specialist and physiotherapist, did not agree with the recommendation of a PRP treatment to her knee.
 Her parents contacted me and we further discussed the pros and cons of not doing the PRP/prolozone treatment and her parents felt comfortable with proceeding.

-The second prolozone treatment was performed 2.5 weeks later on November 6, 2013 in the same locations.
+The second prolozone treatment was performed 3 weeks later in the same locations.
 Four days later, I received a message from her mother that read: “for the first time since the summer, her knee pain is finally at a 0!!!”
 Approximately two weeks later the physiotherapist who had performed the first knee assessment on the patient was revisited.
 He remarked that if he had not known the case and had not done the initial assessment himself, he would not have believed the fact that she now had a perfectly healthy knee.
-He could not find anything wrong on the follow up assessment, which was only one month after the original prolozone/PRP treatment.
+He could not find anything wrong on the follow up assessment, which was less than 2 months after the original prolozone/PRP treatment.
 The patient has returned to her gymnastics with no further complaints of knee pain.

 For more information on please visit: